|

 the licensing examination for practical nurses; called licensed

+vocational nurse (LVN) in some states.
 Long Term Care (LTC) -- Includes a wide range

 of services at home, in the community and in residential care